phayes/ardftsrc-rs/README.md

 1. ardftsrc-rs has pathological RSS metrics.
 It's doing something that's making the allocator very unhappy.
 Need to track this down.
 2. It is very sensitive to the allocatior (mimalloc gives 50% performance improvements), so we are perhaps thrashing the allocator somewhere that we didn't expect.
-3. the samples API does some allocations on every read / write we could avoid (not related to #2)
+3. the samples API does some allocations on every read / write we could avoid (not related to #2), is related to #6.
 4. Add support for `phase` config.
 5. Calc performance metrics and post links
 6. Investigate moving to a an [audioadapter](https://docs.rs/audioadapter/latest/audioadapter/) based interface, instead of always assuming interleaved.